leandroroser/rustin15/README.md

 Rust's features and ecosystem, you can write high-quality Rust code that is both performant and safe.
 ```

-What about static typing if i come from python and don't use with frequency type hints?
+What about static typing if I come from Python and don't use with frequency type hints?
 Can you show me examples?

 ```
 Sure!
 In Rust, all variables have to be declared with a type, and the compiler checks that the types are